8 Tips for Authentic and Effective Email Newsletter Writing

 If you’re emailing a new blog post, you can include the blog title in the subject.

-Intuitive Writing Tip: Write the subject using lowercase characters to make your emails feel friendly and approachable.
+Intuitive Writing Tip: Write email newsletter subject lines in lowercase characters to make your emails feel friendly and approachable.
 Your emails from friends aren’t in title case, right?

 Keep it casual for a conversational tone.